Data Centers in Indianapolis

 Natural Disaster Risk

-Indianapolis has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 35.35 out of 100, as of September 2025.
-The location is not exposed to hurricanes, widespread wildfires, or major coastal events.
+Indianapolis has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 35.35, as of September 2025.
+The location avoids catastrophic risks like hurricanes, coastal flooding, and major earthquakes, making it a secure site for data center operations.